Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: SD M embedded with LQs

-Move on to the diagrams in Fig.~\ref{fig:4d2loop}.
-To build their associated, possible UV models, proper quantum numbers of the internal fields in these diagrams have to be pinpointed.
+To build the possible UV models associated with the diagrams shown in Fig.~\ref{fig:4d2loop}, we have to pinpoint the proper quantum numbers of all the internal fields in these diagrams.
 Let us firstly assign them possible $Z_2$ parity and color.
-Note that assigning concrete $\text{SU}(3)_c$ representations to the internal fields is not necessary at this point; we thus use a simple notation ``$c$'' to denote the fields carrying colors.
+Note that assigning concrete $\text{SU}(3)_c$ representations to the internal fields is not necessary at this point; we will thus use a simple notation ``$c$'' to indicate that the corresponding fields are colored.
 In addition, since these diagrams share the same structure, we can strip away the external fields to make our following procedure as general as possible.
-Now it can be seen from Fig.~\ref{fig:Z2} that there are 3 ways to assign $Z_2$ parity (as depicted in the upper 3 diagrams) and $c$ (as shown in the lower diagrams) to the internal fields separately, yielding 9 combinations in total.
-Among them, combinations (a)-(B) and (b)-(A) leave no place for DM candidates, and thus shall be eliminated.
-In addition, (a)-(C), (b)-(C), (c)-(A), and (c)-(B) contain 2 colored, $Z_2$ odd particles, whereas (c)-(C) predicts 4 colored, $Z_2$ odd particles.
-They will also be eliminated according to the selection criteria.
-Finally, (a)-(A) and (b)-(B) contain 1 colored, $Z_2$ odd particle, 2 colored, $Z_2$ even particles (one of them can be a LQ), and 2 colorless, $Z_2$ odd particles (one of them can be a DM).
-Thus, these two combinations are what we will assign to the diagrams in Fig.~\ref{fig:4d2loop}.
-For the convenience of later discussions, we will hereafter use ``a'' and ``b'' to denote (a)-(A) and (b)-(B), respectively.
+Then, it can be seen from Fig.~\ref{fig:Z2} that there are three ways to assign the $Z_2$ parity (the upper three diagrams in Fig.~\ref{fig:Z2}) and the color $c$ (the lower three diagrams in Fig.~\ref{fig:Z2}) to the internal fields separately, resulting in nine combinations in total.
+Among them, the combinations (a)-(B) and (b)-(A) leave no place for the DM candidates, and hence should be eliminated.
+In addition, the combinations (a)-(C), (b)-(C), (c)-(A), and (c)-(B) contain two colored, $Z_2$-odd particles, whereas (c)-(C) involves four colored, $Z_2$-odd particles.
+They have to be eliminated as well according to our selection criteria.
+Finally, the combinations (a)-(A) and (b)-(B) contain one colored, $Z_2$-odd particle, two colored, $Z_2$-even particles (one of them can be a LQ), and two colorless, $Z_2$-odd particles (one of them can be a DM).
+Therefore, these two combinations are what we will assign to the diagrams in Fig.~\ref{fig:4d2loop}.
+For the convenience of our later discussions, we will hereafter use ``a'' and ``b'' to denote the combinations (a)-(A) and (b)-(B), respectively.